MrBoogyBam/How-Long-Until-Friday/README.md

 * THE guy that wakes up every day
 * Once it reaches 12 am on friday EST he gets up
 * For all other days wakes up at 6 am, goes to sleep at 10:30 pm
-* Plays the friday music when he wakes up (Full song when it's friday)
+* Plays the friday music when he wakes up (Full song when it's Friday)
 * Timer slowly changes color to green when it reaches Friday
 * Timer slowly changes color to a deep dark red when it reaches monday